 “Nobody’s gonna tell the police because nobody’s gonna snitch,” Gilmore, a former member of the local East Coast Bloods gang Sex, Money, Murda, tells NationSwell.
 “You snitch and you could get killed.”

 So instead of snitching, Gilmore’s one of many Jersey City residents trying to fix the problem from within.

 Life on the Hill

-Power players in government (including President Trump’s son-in-law Jared Kushner) and finance have turned once-barren Jersey City into a metropolis of 264,000 people living in the shadow of Manhattan, just across the Hudson River.
+Power players in government (including Florida Man’s son-in-law Jared Kushner) and finance have turned once-barren Jersey City into a metropolis of 264,000 people living in the shadow of Manhattan, just across the Hudson River.
 But as of October this year, there have been 16 homicides and 98 total shootings in Jersey City.
 Most have occurred around the Greenville neighborhood, an area referred to locally as “The Hill.”
 Almost all of the deaths were caused by guns, according to an independent analysis conducted by NationSwell.

 Jersey City Mayor Steven Fulop says that additional law enforcement patrols and proactive policing in high-crime areas are addressing the problem, but NationSwell’s analysis — which only includes reported shootings published in local papers and cross referenced with reported shootings via the Gun Violence Archive — reveals that Jersey City has seen a 200 percent increase in the number of shootings in the past three years.

 The total number of homicides recorded by Jersey City police in monthly CompStat reports — the system that logs city crimes — does not specify the number of murders by gun deaths, nor does it record number of shootings without injury.

 Multiple requests for more accurate records to the Jersey City Police Department on shooting data were not made available to NationSwell.

 With gunshots being heard almost every night, a neighborhood resident says the area is tantamount to a war zone.